Abhinay8506/LinkedIn-AutoConnect-Extension/README.md

-## project
+## LinkedIn AutoConnect Extension

-# Build a Chrome Extension with React, to automate connection requests on LinkedIn.
+### Build a Chrome Extension with React, to automate connection requests on LinkedIn.

-# Project Overview:
+### Project Overview:
 1. Target URL: The extension should work on the following LinkedIn URL: https://www.linkedin.com/mynetwork/grow/
 2. UI Requirement: Add a button that floats on the page with the text: “Connect